Please ensure you check the module availability box for each module outline, as not all modules will run each academic year.

-- The Formative essays provide the opportunity for students to test their knowledge and understanding of the module content, and their ability to present and defend relevant arguments and theories, uninhibited by the need for summative assessment.
+- The Formative exam provides an opportunity for students to test their knowledge and understanding of the module content, and their ability to present and defend relevant arguments and theories, uninhibited by the need for summative assessment.

-- The unseen examination tests students' overall knowledge and understanding of the module content at the end of the module, and their ability to bring it to bear on new problems.
+- The take-home examinations test students' overall knowledge and understanding of the module content, and their ability to bring it to bear on new problems

 |Lectures||22||1 per week||1 hour||22|